tuncayerman/Gecici/README.md

 ## Problem Statement
 - My company has recently started on a project that aims to create an e-commerce website page.
 The project was requested to be completed by December 31th, 2020.

 - The project should preferably be created on React.
 The application should include the following functions.
-Listing customers, viewing customer details, listing orders and viewing order details.
+-- Listing customers
+-- Viewing customer details
+-- listing orders
+-- Viewing order details.

 - The State method should be selected globally.